AnthonySerpico/SQLiteXM-for-.NET-MAUI/Docs/schema-evolution.md

 If a column exists in the database but is no longer included in the entity model, SQLiteXM will drop the column during registration.

-⚠️ Important: Removing a mapped property drops its column
+⚠️ Important: Removing a property drops its column

-Removing a mapped property from an existing entity is a database schema change, not just a code change.
+Removing a property from an existing entity is a database schema change, not just a code change.
 During the next `RegisterEntitiesAsync` call, SQLiteXM will attempt to drop the corresponding column from the database table.

 This permanently deletes any data stored in that column.